 Bubbles are a great outdoor kids activity, but they soon tire of blowing them the traditional old way.
-Activities that engulf you in a giant bubble, turn temporary bubbles into lasting works of art, or make sparkling chains of thousands of bubbles, can be much more exciting!
-Here are 3 more fun bubble ideas and a recipe for Bubble mixture for Big Bubbles too.
+What about standing inside a giant bubble, turning bubbles into lasting works of art, or making sparkling chains of thousands of bubbles – we show you how, plus our bubble mixture recipe for making giant bubbles!

 Caution: When making bubbles or bubble solution, make sure everyone in the area has protective eyewear.
 Also ensure that no one has allergies to the soap and that they do not swallow or ingest any of it, as chemicals and soaps can be deadly.

 You May Also Enjoy 27 Innovative Fun Ideas for Water Play

 Making Bubble Mixture for Big Bubbles

 Many of these activities require large amounts of bubble solution, and if you choose to buy it in stores, it can get expensive quickly.
 To save some money, here is an easy recipe to make your own bubble solution.

 - In an appropriately sized container, mix 5 parts water to 1 parts washing-up liquid and 1/2 part corn syrup/liquid glucose/golden syrup.